iCamp2017/iCamp2017.github.io/_programs/goddardSchool.md

 We are Personal

-As (AHCCS) supporters, we want to have a better primary focus of you and also to us at what makes you want to join our Achievement House charter school as we connect you with a team of educators who develop both
+As (AHCCS) supporters, we want to have a better primary focus of you and also to us at what makes you want to join our Achievement House charter school as we connect you with a team of educators who develop both personal and academic relationships with you to believe that a student who is wholly-engaged will have the best educational experience.

+We are Flexible

+Our (AHCCS) virtual classroom days open 24/7 that our teachers are here to help you every school period when ever we recognize your need.